Why hire a Timeshare Attorney?

 A Timeshare Lawyer Can Help You Exit Your Timeshare

 If you’re looking for a way to exit your timeshare contract, a timeshare lawyer can help.
 Legal representation goes a long way toward protecting consumers first from debt collectors who may be dispatched to settle these obligations.
 A timeshare attorney can help consumers seek to exit their timeshare obligations due to a number of issues and some include: high maintenance fees, interest payments, or other associated costs that owners are required to pay per the terms of the contract.

 The Fair Debt Collection Practices Act (or FDCPA) stipulates that third-party debt collectors are legally prohibited from directly contacting a debtor (such as a timeshare owner withholding a resort payment) if that debtor has retained an attorney.
 Instead, the debt collector must contact your attorney; they may only continue to contact you, the consumer, if granted permission, or if the “attorney fails to respond to the debt collector within a reasonable period of time,” as the Consumer Financial Protection Bureau (CFPB) explains.

-This protection is a huge asset for a number of reasons!
-First, it can go a long way toward ensuring your peace of mind and financial stability in the short term.
-Even more importantly?
-Historically, outside debt collectors have been valuable tools for resorts and developers; if these agents are repeatedly hamstrung by the timeshare lawyer’s representation and return the file back to the resort, the consumer suddenly has the benefit of leverage for a timeshare lawyer to begin a walkaway negotiation.
+This protection offers significant advantages for various reasons.
+Firstly, it greatly contributes to your short-term peace of mind and financial security.
+More crucially, external debt collectors have traditionally been instrumental for resorts and developers.
+If these agents are consistently hindered by a timeshare lawyer’s representation and must return the file to the resort, the consumer gains valuable leverage, allowing the timeshare lawyer to initiate a walkaway negotiation with the developer.